Therapy for self esteem

 How do you feel about yourself?

 If you struggle to see your own value, you’re not alone.
-Many of us grew up hearing harsh words or feeling judged by others.
-But here’s the truth: those negative voices don’t define you.
+Many people grew up hearing harsh words, flaws, or feeling judged by others.
+Those people, thoughts, or views don’t define you.

 You can learn to separate your own thoughts from the hurtful ones you’ve heard before.
 And over time, you can start seeing yourself in a kinder, truer light.
-The way you think and feel about yourself can change; it just takes practice and patience.
+The way you think and feel about yourself can change.

 Knowing your worth